Bock Baker

 Bock Baker had a very unusual major league career.
 In his first game with the Cleveland Blues on April 28, 1901, he gave up 23 hits and 6 walks in a start, leading to 13 runs and a loss.
 He was sold to the Philadelphia Athletics on May 1, when he gave up 6 hits and 6 walks in 6 innings, leading to another 11 runs, in his only game on May 13.
 That was the end of his career.

 In 1898, Bock was signed by a team in Troy, NY.
-Newspaper accounts say he was 20 years old, of German descent, and had played semi-pro ball in Albany and Rennselaer County.
+Newspaper accounts say he was 20 years old, of German descent, and had played semi-pro ball in Albany and Rensselaer County.
 He was a tall man with an excellent fastball, who was also a decent hitter and fielder, but lacked foot speed.
 He was apparently recruited by a number of teams in the Eastern League, but his parents objected to his moving away from home.
 His name is given as Charles and his home town as Watervliet, NY.
 Later that year, he was signed by the Springfield Ponies of the EL.
 In 1901, after his disastrous stay in the American League, he turned up in July with the Albany Senators of the New York State League.
 He was still with Albany in 1902 as well as with Utica in the same league, and in 1903 showed up with the Minneapolis Millers of the American Association.
 The trail goes cold after that.
-This record is not consistent with what is currently in the minor league database next to his name, but that is a function of the difficulty of separating the various Bakers who were active in professional baseball at the turn of the 20th century.
+This record is not consistent with what was in the minor league database next to his name, but that is a function of the difficulty of separating the various Bakers who were active in professional baseball at the turn of the 20th century.

 Further Reading[edit]